baychub/cb-gsg/getting-started.md

 ------------------------------------------
 ```

-### Set an
+### Assign an alias to a sensor
-3. Sensors are referred to be their ID and antenna port (e.g., RSP150944-1).
+1. Sensors are referred to be their ID and antenna port (e.g., RSP150944-1).
 To assign a human-readable name as an alias for the first antenna (`PORT_0`) of a sensor, find the sensor's ID from the web admin Dashboard page and enter this command at the CLI prompt:
 ```
 sensor set.alias <sensorID> PORT_0 "my-new-alias"
 ```
+2. Return to the web admin portal

 4. To see a list of available commands, at the RSP Controller CLI prompt press Enter with no text.
 ```
 [Show command help terminal output]